 In the Satarudria, it is clearly shown that Golden red hue as of flame and Flaming bright is a fusing of the two deities.
 It is considered that Agni is a bull having horn which Lord Shiva possesses as his vehicle, Nandi.
 The horns of Agni, who is sometimes characterized as a bull, are mentioned.
-But in medieval sculpture, the form of both Agni and Shiva is Bhairav having flamed hair as his special feature.
+But in the medieval sculpture, the form of both Agni and God Shiva is Bhairav having flamed hair as his special feature.

 Relationship of Shiva with Indra

-According to an ancient theory, continuation of the Vedic Indra was through Lord Shiva.
-It is considered as the Shiva and Indra have thirst for Soma.
+According to an ancient theory, continuation of the Vedic Indra was through the Lord Shiva.
+It is considered as the God Shiva and Indra have thirst for Soma.
 Both Hindu deities are associated with mountains, fierceness, fearlessness, rivers, male fertility, warfare, the Aum sound as well as the Supreme Self.
 The term Shiva is used to call Indra in the Rig Veda.
 God Rudra is also mentioned in Rig veda as a father of the Maruts.

 History of Shiva with Parvati

 God Shiva is three-eyed deities controlling the Ganges flow through his matted hair means yellowish-white or molten gold.
 Lord Shiva wear mala of five serpents, a garland of skulls and a skull bracelet as his lovable ornaments, he cover himself in ashes, and have Trisula and Damaru.
 He has a crescent moon on his head and a Trisul or Trident in the right lower arm.
 Because of having third eye, he is also known as Trilochana.